 century as he was to Peter, and what is the outcome of our faith but the

-gaze fixed on Him through the eyes of their spirit.
+gaze fixed on Him through the eyes of our spirit.
+See also: rewards; 1Pet 1,23-25;

 (205i) Salvation